rjmfernandes/kafkaJoin1By1/README.md

 they would naturally correspond per partitioning being used).

-If you want to see this in action stop the DummyProducer and start io.confluent.csta.kafka1by1.avro.WrongDummyProducer (it uses DUMMY0 and DUMMY explicitly pointing tyo each partition even if naturally they would correspond both to partition 1) using as topic topicA then:
+If you want to see this in action stop the DummyProducer and start io.confluent.csta.kafka1by1.avro.WrongDummyProducer (it uses DUMMY0 and DUMMY1 explicitly pointing tyo each partition even if naturally they would correspond both to partition 1) using as topic topicA then:

 - Insert into topicA e5 (it will hit partition 1) and immediately you will the left only event on STREAMED and if you